rekha-balan/azure-docs-test2-pr.nl-NL/articles/php-download-sdk.md

 > [!NOTE]
 > You must have PHP 5.5 or higher to use the PHP client libraries for Azure.
 >
 >

 ## <a name="php-client-libraries-for-azure"></a>PHP client libraries for Azure

 The PHP Client Libraries for Azure provide an interface for accessing Azure features, such as data management services and cloud services, from any operating system.
 These libraries can be installed via the Composer.

 For information about how to use the PHP Client Libraries for Azure, see [How to Use the Blob Service][blob-service], [How to Use the Table Service][table-service] and [How to Use the Queue Service][queue-service].

 ### <a name="install-via-composer"></a>Install via Composer

 1. [Install Git][install-git].

-    > [AZURE.NOTE] On Windows, you will also need to add the Git executable to your PATH environment variable.
+On Windows, you will also need to add the Git executable to your PATH environment variable.

-1. Create a file named **composer.json** in the root of your project and add the following code to it:
+2. Create a file named **composer.json** in the root of your project and add the following code to it:

         {
             "require": {
                 "microsoft/windowsazure": "^0.4"
             }
         }

-2. Download **[composer.phar][composer-phar]** in your project root.
+3. Download **[composer.phar][composer-phar]** in your project root.

-3. Open a command prompt and execute this in your project root
+4. Open a command prompt and execute this in your project root

         php composer.phar install

 ## <a name="azure-powershell-and-azure-emulators"></a>Azure PowerShell and Azure Emulators

 Azure PowerShell is a set of PowerShell cmdlets for deploying and managing Azure Services (such as Cloud Services and Virtual Machines).
 The Azure Emulators are emulators of cloud services and data management services that allow you to test an application locally.
 These components are supported Windows only.

 The recommended way to install Azure PowerShell and the Azure Emulators is to use the [Microsoft Web Platform Installer][download-wpi].
 Note that you can also choose to install other development components, such as PHP, SQL Server, the Microsoft Drivers for SQL Server for PHP, and WebMatrix.